South Downs Walks

 To continue the walk you could follow the river in a southerly direction and visit the village of Rodmell.
 Here you can pick up the South Downs Way long distance trail.

 One of the higlights of the area is the nearby Mount Caburn.
 Here you will find a lovely nature reserve and wonderful views from the 480-feet (146m) hill summit.
+Our Glynde to Lewes Walk will take you there on a circular path while also visiting the historic Glynde Place.

 Another good option is to follow the Sussex Ouse Valley Way in a north easterly direction to Barcombe Mills.
 Here you can enjoy waterside trails, a small reservoir and a delightful riverside pub.